 For more information about this project and data layer – view the presentation from project team leader, Laura Brophy (Estuary Technical Group, Institute for Applied Ecology).

-These data can be explored using PMEP’s West Coast Estuary Viewer and will be made available for download in the near future.
+These data can also be explored using PMEP’s West Coast Estuary Viewer.